finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionConfigurationApi.md

 # **DeleteTransactionType**
 > DeletedEntityResponse DeleteTransactionType (string source, string type, string scope = null)

-[EXPERIMENTAL] DeleteTransactionType: Delete a transaction type
+DeleteTransactionType: Delete a transaction type

 /// WARNING!
 Changing existing transaction types has a material impact on how data, new and old,  is processed and aggregated by LUSID, and will affect your whole organisation.
 Only call this API if you are fully aware of the implications of the change.